 If you are a CNA trained in a state or jurisdiction other than Maine and you are applying for listing on the Maine Registry of Certified Nursing and Direct Care Workers, you must do the following:

 - Complete the CNA application online or send us the completed PDF version (click here for ways to send).

 - Include with your application a copy of your current photo ID and verification from all state(s) in which you currently hold or have held CNA certification.
 The name you provide on this application must match EXACTLY the name on your government-issued ID.

 Please allow two to four weeks for processing.
 You will receive an email as soon as your listing is active.
 Once you have been made active, you will be able to view your listing on the Maine Registry here using either your full name OR CNA number.

 What is the Certified Nursing Assistant and Direct Care Worker Registry?

 The Maine Certified Nursing Assistant (CNA) and Direct Care Worker (DCW) Registry lists CNAs who, through training, competency testing, and clinical work experience, are authorized to work as CNAs in the state of Maine.
-It also lists certain Direct Care Workers who have been found to have abused, neglected, or misappropriated the property of a person in their care.
+It also lists Direct Care Workers who have been found to have abused, neglected, or misappropriated the property of a person in their care.

 Why are Direct Care Workers Placed on the Registry?